 If you’re out of cash, but have available credit on your MasterCard, you have several options for converting that credit into cash.
 Two options do require a personal identification number, which should have been issued to you when you first received the card.
 If you didn't receive your PIN or need a replacement, you may need to contact your MasterCard issuer if you use a PIN-based withdrawal method.
 The number to call is located on the back of your card.

-Agree to any applicable fees.
-The ATM you withdraw from may charge a fee to dispense funds against your card.
-In this instance, you must be notified of the fee and agree to pay it before you proceed with the withdrawal.
+You'll need to agree to any applicable fees before the money will be dispersed.
+The ATM you withdraw from may or may not charge a fee to dispense funds against your card, but you will be notified at the machine so that you can either agree to pay it before you proceed with the withdrawal, or deny it and try another ATM.
 These fees are in addition to any other fees you may be charged by the issuer of your MasterCard.

 - Jupiterimages/Goodshoot/Getty Images